eosfishrocks/hodlong/README.md

 ## What is HODLONG

-HODLONG is a web torrent protocol:
+HODLONG is a webtorrent protocol extension:
 - defines a content-addressed file store
 - coordinates content delivery
 - coordinates statistics verification across nodes.